 - Must include school principal or designee

-- An assistant/vice principal
+- An assistant principal

 - A teacher

-(More members can be added provided the teacher represents one-third (1/3) of total population)
+(More members can be added provided the teacher represents one-third (1/3) of the total population)

-- In the case of no vice principal, a district supervisor can sit on the panel. - The principal will have the final responsibility for ScIP membership but must consult with majority representative in determining a suitable teacher to participate.
+- In the case of the absence of an assistant principal, a district supervisor can sit on the panel. - The principal will be responsible for ScIP membership but must consult with the majority representative in determining a suitable teacher to participate.
 (The association must submit names for the principal to consider, or the principal might meet with the association representative to discuss teacher selection.
 Principals will not be limited to choosing from among any suggested names.) - Teachers serving on ScIPs must have earned a rating of Effective or Highly Effective in the most recent evaluation.
-Until then, the teacher must meet local standards for having a "demonstrated record of success in the classroom."
+The teacher must meet local standards for having a "demonstrated record of success in the classroom." - To conduct observations for evaluation, the teacher member must: - ➤ Have the consent of the local teacher association to conduct observations, - Possess an administrative or supervisory certificate, and - > Be assigned by the principal to conduct the observation.

-- In order to conduct observations for the purpose of evaluation, the teacher member must: - ➤ Have the consent of the local teacher association to conduct observations, - > Possess an administrative or supervisory certificate, and - ➤ Be assigned by the principal to conduct the observation. - A ScIP teacher who conducts observations for the purpose of evaluation cannot serve as a mentor. - Teachers on ScIPs will become important "resident experts" on evaluation policies and support for other teachers.
+- A ScIP teacher who conducts observations for evaluation cannot serve as a mentor. - Teachers on ScIPs will become important "resident experts" on evaluation policies and support for other teachers.
 Teacher representatives will help to ensure open communication and opportunities for feedback among colleagues.